openforis/sepal-doc/docs/source/cli/gwb.rst

 """""""
 -   The IDL-specific sav-file contains all information to conduct LM change analysis in GTB.
 -   LM is not restricted to **Ag**, **Nat**, **Dev** but can be applied to any 3 types of dominant land cover.
 -   The result provides the LM analysis for a single custom observation scale.
-In the example above, and assuming a pixel resolution of 30 meter, an observation scale of 23x23 pixels corresponds to a local neighborhood (analysis scale) of ~ 50 hectare.
+In the example above, and assuming a pixel resolution of 100 meter, an observation scale of 23x23 pixels corresponds to a local neighborhood (analysis scale) of 2300x2300 meters ~ 50 hectare.
--   The heatmap facilitates assessments of temporal changes and compare different sites.
+-   The heatmap facilitates assessments of temporal changes and/or comparison between different sites.

-The Landscape Mosaic has been used to map and summarize the degree of landscape heterogeneity in many occasions (see references in the `Landscape Mosaic <https://ies-ows.jrc.ec.europa.eu/gtb/GTB/psheets/GTB-Pattern-LM.pdf>`_) product sheet, including the `RPA <https://www.srs.fs.usda.gov/pubs/37766>`_, `Embrapa <https://urldefense.com/v3/__https:/www.infoteca.cnptia.embrapa.br/infoteca/bitstream/doc/1126895/1/Livro-Doc-345-1815-final-3.pdf__;!!DOxrgLBm!QdlMk1JDuaLmRLWA6JeqizIFwET3sAHqnWlLDX8vQnfpu9edG2iAIws94-RV3jkaakScfw$>`_, and `MAES <https://doi.org/10.2760/757183>`_ reports.
+The Landscape Mosaic has been used to map and summarize the degree of landscape heterogeneity in many occasions (see references in the `Landscape Mosaic <https://ies-ows.jrc.ec.europa.eu/gtb/GTB/psheets/GTB-Pattern-LM.pdf>`_ product sheet), including the `RPA <https://www.srs.fs.usda.gov/pubs/37766>`_, `Embrapa <https://urldefense.com/v3/__https:/www.infoteca.cnptia.embrapa.br/infoteca/bitstream/doc/1126895/1/Livro-Doc-345-1815-final-3.pdf__;!!DOxrgLBm!QdlMk1JDuaLmRLWA6JeqizIFwET3sAHqnWlLDX8vQnfpu9edG2iAIws94-RV3jkaakScfw$>`_, and `MAES <https://doi.org/10.2760/757183>`_ reports.

 GWB_MSPA
 ^^^^^^^^

-This module will conduct the **Morphological Spatial Pattern Analysis**.
-MSPA analyses shape and connectivity and conducts a segmentation of foreground patches in up to 25 feature classes.
+This module will conduct the **Morphological Spatial Pattern Analysis**. `MSPA <https://forest.jrc.ec.europa.eu/en/activities/lpa/mspa/>`_ analyses shape and connectivity and conducts a segmentation of foreground (i.e. forest) patches in up to 25 feature classes.
 The result are spatially explicit maps and tabular summary statistics.
 Details on the methodology and input/output options can be found in the `Morphology <https://ies-ows.jrc.ec.europa.eu/gtb/GTB/psheets/GTB-Pattern-Morphology.pdf>`_ product sheet.

 Requirements
 """"""""""""